-Eoin Macken plays Dr. TC Callahan on NBC's new medical drama "The Night Shift."
+Eoin Macken plays Dr. TC Callahan on the NBC medical drama "The Night Shift."

 An Army doctor who has recently returned from Afghanistan and uses unorthodox methods to save lives, Callahan's brash style does not always sit well with the bosses, but he is a brilliant surgeon and a fearless advocate for his patients.

-On the big screen, Macken's acting credits include "Centurion," with Michael Fassbender, and Dominic West and Lee Cronin's "Through the Night," as well as Andrew Hull's "Siren" and Mike Figgis' "Suspension of Disbelief."
+On the big screen, Macken's acting credits include "Centurion," with Michael Fassbender; Dominic West and Lee Cronin's "Through the Night;" as well as Andrew Hull's "Siren" and Mike Figgis' "Suspension of Disbelief."

-A prolific filmmaker, Macken recently completed production on the feature "Cold," on which he served as writer and director in addition to starring opposite Jack Reynor and Tom Hopper.
+A prolific filmmaker, Macken recently completed production of the feature "Leopard," on which he served as writer and director in addition to starring opposite Jack Reynor and Tom Hopper.

-In 2009, Macken directed an hour-long documentary on the Irish fashion industry, "The Fashion of Modeling," which screened on RTE 2 in May of that year.
+In 2009, Macken directed an hour-long documentary on the Irish fashion industry, "The Fashion of Modeling," which screened on RTÉ 2.